libish-jacob/Blog/_posts/2020-07-20-how-to-cancel-a-running-task-and-to-make-sure-it-always-cancels.md

   - .Net
 date: '2015-08-06 15:38 +0530'
 ---
-## How to cancel a running task and to make sure it always cancels

 In this article we will see how we can cancel a running task.
 Task class in .net library is extremely useful when you want to handle thread.
 Developers don’t have to create or maintain thread explicitly.
 Methods executed by a Task typically execute asynchronously and it uses background threads from the thread pool.
 There is no direct way of cancelling a task. .Net framework provides CancellationToken  which we can use to cancel a task with limitation.
 We will first look at how to cancel a task with cancellation token and later we will see in which all scenario this doesn't work and we will also see the workaround for this.